Sonnet 317

 And in the forest, winsome voices sing.

-Upon the heath sweet flowers soon will bloom
+Upon the heath, sweet flowers soon will bloom

 Proud branches bow in wedding garb festooned,

-Around broad opal ponds where swans convene.
+To hold gloved hands ‘round ponds where swans convene.

 Now is the time that love shall bless the land